stackrev/vue_mobiledetection/article/readme.md

   }
 }
 ```
+This means all reads and writes on all paths and documents are allowed.

-Let's set it that only loggedin users can accecss their own data.
-Firebase comes with an environment variable called *$uid *which we can use in setting the access to a users data in the database with the following configuration:
+Let's secure it to only logged in users.
+Firebase comes with an environment variable called *$uid* which we can use in these settings, to limit users to only their own data:

 ```json
 {